Clarifai/old-docs/custom-model-walkthrough.md

-## Train

-Clarifai provides many different models that 'see' the world differently.
-A model contains a group of concepts.
-A model will only see the concepts it contains.

-There are times when you wish you had a model that sees the world the way you see it.
-The API allows you to do this.
-You can create your own model and train it with your own images and concepts.
-Once you train it to see how you would like it to see, you can then use that model to make predictions.

 You do not need many images to get started.
 We recommend starting with 10 and adding more as needed.
-Before you train your first model you will have needed to [create an application](applications.md#create-an-application).
-From there you will be able to change your [Base Workflow](applications.md#base-workflow) to optimize custom training using the knowledge base from select public models.
+Before you train your first model you will have needed to [create an application](applications.md#create-an-application) and select a [base workflow](applications.md#base-workflow).

 ![inputs outputs](/images/illustration-training.png)